How do I activate my license?

 Once you are complete, you will need to activate the license again.

-For example: If you have a License.lic file that you activated in the Hmp Elements Server directory, but you also have an old license.lic file in the C:\ProgramData\Inventive Labs\Hmp Elements Server directory.
+If you have a License.lic file that you activated in the Hmp Elements Server directory, but you also have an old license.lic file in the C:\ProgramData\Inventive Labs\Hmp Elements Server directory.
 HMP Elements will give priority to the license in the ProgramData directory, and it will be invalidated, because you have activated a newer license in the Program Files directory.
 To resolve this issue, you can just delete the old license.lic.